MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 ## UoM @ elsewhere only

-The number of users in UoM projects who are running instances only in data centers that do not belong to UoM on day_date.
+The number of users in UoM projects who are running instances only in data centers that do not belong to UoM on the given day.

 We find the users belonging to UoM projects that have, on the given day, started, stopped or had instances running through the entire day in non UoM